zuri-training/Chunk_file_team_48/README.md

  Our site was built using the following tools:

         * HTML
-        * CSS
+        * CSS BOOTSTRAP
         * JAVASCRIPT
         * PYTHON(Django) ​ ​

 # Documentation
-Here is the link to our Documentation
+Here is the link to our [Documentation](https://docs.google.com/document/d/1kr2OITN5x1Qk9msqu2vurgJEsORGdqHtZe24EeHFHmU/edit)

 # Author